-Henry Ford Hospice Care responds to the personal needs of patients facing the end of life and their families.
+Henry Ford Hospice Care responds to the personal needs of patients facing the end-of-life and their families.

 No place like home

 There is no place like home when it comes to receiving quality health care of any type.
-Home is where the patient feels most comfortable and family and friends supporting the patient care are familiar with the environment and surrounds.
+Home is where the patient feels most comfortable and family and friends supporting the patient's care are familiar with the environment and surrounding.
 Our specialized care is brought to you wherever you call “home,” and wherever it’s most convenient for caregivers and family or friends to spend quality time together.

 In consultation with your hospice team, patients and family members will decide where the best place is to receive hospice care may be.
 We can provide care in: